-The precise composition of this stage of an individual training programme should take into account past experience (include that gained in the STP programme or equivalent) and the aspirations of each trainee and should set out educational objectives against which progress can be assessed.
-Programmes should identify how specific areas of training not covered by the departments involved will be obtained (e.g. secondment for experience in Molecular Pathology of Acquired Disease).
+The precise composition of an individual training programme should be structured around the past experience and aspirations of each trainee and should set out educational objectives against which progress can be assessed.
+Programmes should identify how specific areas of training not covered by the departments involved will be obtained (e.g. secondment for experience in virology, communicable diseases/epidemiology, public health microbiology), together with any courses deemed necessary.